nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 We also used [landscape edging](https://www.lowes.com/pd/Suncast-Dig-In-20-ft-Flexscape-Green-Edging-Green-Plastic-Landscape-Edging-Roll/1000573733) where the yard met the curb so that there would be a barrier for the rocks to lay against versus rolling into the street.
 I used a pair of hand pruners to cut it and that worked perfectly.

 It took about 4 days of working in the mornings and evenings to get it done, but we did it.

+## Rainbow Rocks

+My favorite part is these rainbow river rocks our landscape supply company just got in.
+I instantly fell in love when I saw them on the website.
+I wanted to do the whole yard with them.

+However, it would have literally cost $10,000.

+They're expensive, to say the least.

+So.

+That idea was tossed out real quick and I decided we could use them as accent rocks.
+We bought two, 50lbs bags for a much more modest price of $40 and I set to work on a design.